 Go for a walk, choose a piece of nature (i.e., a tree), and see how many you can count on your way.

 Speech Blubs is a speech therapy app that can help toddlers and young children to work on their speech.
-It can be used by all children, including those that are at a “typical” developmental level, as well as those who may have developmental speech delays due to things like autism or other learning disabilities.
+It can be used by all children, including those at a “typical” developmental level, and those with developmental speech delays due to conditions like autism or other learning disabilities.

 The NUM8ER5 AND M3 section of the app puts elementary numerical concepts on the tips of children’s tongues.
 It is a great early math game that you can use to teach counting to preschoolers.